-Many potential problems can be mitigated early by centralizing your approach to Amazon.
-You may have a team for content, a separate team for procurement, for advertising and fulfillment.
+Many potential problems can be mitigated early by centralising your approach to Amazon.
+You may have a team for content, a separate team for procurement, for advertising and fulfilment.
 But if they aren’t communicating in a central place with visibility into each other’s actions and a holistic view of your Amazon operations, there will inevitably be problems as you scale.

 Register Your Brand on Amazon